 Information about the national competition to support research in Germany

 In order to further strengthen top-level university research, the federal and state governments in Germany have set up a successor program to the Excellence Initiative (2005 through 2017).
 The German Excellence Strategy is an open-ended program to promote outstanding research clusters and universities.
 It is initially endowed with a total of 533 million euros annually.
 Of this money, 75 percent comes from the federal government and 25 percent from the states where the universities are located.
 Universities and associations of universities in Germany are eligible to apply within the Excellence Strategy.
 The German Research Foundation (DFG) and the German Council of Science and Humanities (WR) carry out the academic assessment and selection process.

 In the first funding line, 50 clusters of excellence for project-based funding in internationally competitive fields of research will each receive three to ten million euros annually.
 There are two funding periods of seven years each.
 Approval and re-approval are dependent on external reviews.

-The funding period for Excellence Clusters within the Excellence Strategy will begin January 1, 2019, and for the Universities of Excellence on November 1, 2019.
+The funding period for Excellence Clusters within the Excellence Strategy began January 1, 2019, and for the Universities of Excellence begins November 1, 2019.